-While The Doctor has always been white, there isn't anything central to the character or his story that necessitates him to stay white.
-Seeing as Time Lords are aliens that are essentially far more advanced as a species than we are, it's unlikely that they would have the same hang-ups about race and gender that us mere humans do.
+While the Doctor has always been white, there isn't anything central to the character or his story that requires him to stay white.
+Seeing as Time Lords are aliens that are essentially far more advanced as a species than we are, it's unlikely that they would have the same hang-ups about race and gender that we mere humans do.

-The Doctor and Luther share their anti-gun stance,despite having been forced to use them at some point in their storylines.
+The Doctor and Luther share their anti-gun stance, despite having been forced to use them at some point in their storylines.
 And both men are described as being troubled by incredibly dark aspects to their personas.
-The Doctor is a compassionate, albeit tempermental, pacifist who values life above all else, yet is still haunted by his own demons, ones that are presumably linked to his role in the Time War.
-At one point, companion Donna Noble tells The Tenth Doctor he needs someone to help keep him in check.
-Later, The Eleventh Doctor falls into a deep depression that resulted in his retirement after losing Amy and Rory.
+The Doctor is a compassionate, albeit temperamental, pacifist who values life above all else, yet is still haunted by his own demons, ones that are presumably linked to his role in the Time War.
+At one point, companion Donna Noble tells the Tenth Doctor he needs someone to help keep him in check.
+Later, the Eleventh Doctor falls into a deep depression that results in his retirement after losing Amy and Rory.
 Similarly, Luther is plagued by the darkness he sees in humanity during his career investigating murderers.
-The detective is at times volatile, and even becomes suicidal, after the death of his wife.
+The detective is at times volatile, and even becomes suicidal after the death of his wife.

-Though each Doctor has his own nuances, the core of who he is has remained largely the same, and according to the Meyers-Briggs Temperament Indicator, many fans have concluded that most versions of The Doctor tend to have the same personality INTJ (introversion, intuition, thinking, judgment) as The Wire’s Stringer Bell.
-Granted these are fictional characters and their personality types are little more than speculative based on who's labelling them, but it's not hard to draw the similarities between the characters.
-They're analytical, not incredibly social, intuitive, smart men that will find a way to accomplish whatever it is they've set out to do.
-A Stringer Bell/Luther hybrid as The Doctor would definitely work.
+Though each Doctor has his own nuances, the core of who he is has remained largely the same, and according to the Myers-Briggs Type Indicator, many fans have concluded that most versions of the Doctor tend to have the same personality, INTJ (introversion, intuition, thinking, judgment), as The Wire’s Stringer Bell.
+Granted, these are fictional characters and their personality types are little more than speculative based on who's labeling them, but it's not hard to draw the similarities between the characters.
+They're analytical, not incredibly social, intuitive, smart men who will find a way to accomplish whatever it is they've set out to do.
+A Stringer Bell/Luther hybrid as the Doctor would definitely work.

 The bromance of all bromances